dunstad/roboserver/readme2.md

 pastebin stillneedtodothis
 ```

 After answering a few questions about your robot, it will connect to the server you started in the previous step.
 Congratulations, you're done!
+Check out [this guide](guide.md) for some helpful tips about using the Roboserver.

 ## License